What Size Heat Pump Do I Need?

 A professional heat pump installer will be able to calculate the right size of heat pump for your home to ensure it can heat your home and hot water all year as efficiently as possible.

-A heat pump which is too small will fail to meet demand, while a heat pump which is too big will short cycle (turn on and off again and work in short bursts), which isn’t good for efficiency.
+A heat pump which is too small will fail to meet demand but don’t go overboard as a heat pump that’s too big will short cycle (turn on and off again and work in short bursts), which isn’t good for efficiency.

 While you should always get heat pump quotes from Microgeneration Certification Scheme (MCS) accredited installers, here we've outlined the key factors they'll be using to calculate the right size of heat pump for your home.